guettli/IUA/README.md

 # IUA-Channel: "If unsure ask ..."
 An alternative to explicit Responsibilities.

-I like [Intranet Wikis](https://github.com/guettli/intranets).
-It helps to find a common terminology.
+This article is about internal documentation, like a [Intranet Wiki](https://github.com/guettli/intranets) or a knowledge-base.
+I like them very much, since the help to find a common terminology.

 Here comes a story.